What Do Sugary Drinks Do to Your Teeth?

-Fall is in full swing, and that means fall sports are well underway!
-Whether your little surfers play football, baseball, soccer or hit the pool for swim team, there’s no doubt that weekends are now full of sports, sports, sports.
+With fall in full swing, it means sports are well underway!
+Whether your little surfers play football, baseball, soccer, or hit the pool for swim team, there’s no doubt that weekends are now full of sports, sports, sports.

 And with these sports activities, how many of us are grabbing bottles of sports drinks like Gatorade or Powerade for our kids or even ourselves?

-There are large amounts of sugar that can contribute to obesity, tooth decay and hyperactivity found in sports drinks.
+Sugary drinks contain large amounts of sugar, which contribute to obesity, tooth decay, and hyperactivity.
 Too much sugar sitting on our teeth fuels cavities and can lead to exposure of the inner layers of our teeth that may become sensitive and painful.

-If your little surfers are drinking these sports drinks when they are not being active, they have less need of replenishing carbs, calories and electrolytes.
-So they can become as dangerous to our teeth as drinking a soft drink.
+If your little surfers are drinking these sports drinks when they are not active, they have less need for replenishing carbs, calories, and electrolytes.
+So, they can become as dangerous to our teeth as drinking a soft drink.

 If you have any questions about how to care for your child’s teeth, levels of recommended sugar, or other dentistry-related questions, please don’t hesitate to reach out to our board-certified pediatric dentists!